STEM Robotics Kits and STEAM Robotics in Preschool Education

-Preschool STEM kits and STEM robotics kits are engaging tools and toys made to challenge young learners to think strategically and solve problems.
+Preschool STEM kits and STEM robotics kits are engaging tools and toys made to challenge early learners to think strategically and solve problems.
 They help young minds plan, design and build while having fun in the process.
-These kits can range from basic Legos to the more in-depth robotics and coding programs, however they all share a similar goal – to foster critical thinking, brainstorming, and the basics of problem-solving.
-These learning resources help to form preliminary skillsets that are essential throughout formative years and adulthood.
+These kits can range from basic Legos to the more in-depth robotics kits and coding programs, however they all share a similar goal – to foster critical thinking, brainstorming, and the basics of problem-solving.
+These learning resources help to form the preliminary STEM skillsets that are essential throughout formative years and adulthood.

-Importance of Integrating STEM Robotics into Curriculum
+Importance of Integrating STEM Robotics into Early Education

 “Education begins the moment we see children as innately wise and capable beings.
 Only then can we play in their world.”

-Garnering a positive reception for innovative ways to foster STEM initiatives while keeping kids off of computers and iPads, these preschool and early education screenless coding robots are being introduced to teach much more than programming.
+Garnering a positive reception for innovative ways to foster STEM initiatives while keeping kids off of computers and iPads, these preschool and early education screenless coding robots are being introduced to teach much more than computer programming.
 The right system spans all subjects including art and music turning a once STEM curricula into an even more valued STEAM initiative.

 3. Cognitive learning and communication skills are honed with screenless coding and preschool STEM kits

 4. A report by STEMconnector estimates that the fields of Computing, Traditional Engineering, Physical sciences, Life sciences and Mathematics will create more and more job opportunities for people in the US.
-The ultimate goal of introducing STEM kits to preschool is to prepare the young minds for the future.
+The ultimate goal of introducing STEM robotics kits to preschool is to prepare the young minds for the future.

-Why are Preschool STEM and Robotics Kits Effective
+Why are Preschool STEM Robotics Kits Effective?

 STEM kits and robotics at the preschool level are more than just touted resources, they’re proven effective.